By default all assemblies in the endpoint's

 - If hosting multiple endpoints out of the same directory each endpoint may require a subset of assemblies to be loaded.

-NServiceBus.) are not considered a core assembly and will need to be included when customizing assembly scanning.
+NServiceBus.RavenDB.dllare not considered a core assembly but will still need to be included when customizing the assembly scanning.

 Assemblies in nested directories are scanned.

 An "Include a list" approach is used.
-This proved to be problematic.
-Many extensions rely on assembly scanning, for example transports and persisters in external NuGet packages.
-If, at endpoint configuration time, a list of assemblies was generated, and that list did not include extension assemblies, the endpoint would fail at runtime with some unexpected and hard to diagnose behaviors.
+Since many extensions such as transports and persisters in external NuGet packages relied on assembly scanning, this proved to be problematic.
+If the list of generated assemblies does include extension assemblies, the endpoint would fail at runtime with some unexpected, hard to diagnose behaviors.